 Many religious organisations have DGR status and other tax concessions.
 You can confirm this by searching online to see whether a particular religious organisation has DGR status or are a registered charity for this purpose.

 Whether you are a religious organisation planning on receiving donations or you as an individual or business owner are planning on giving donations during Ramadan, it is a good idea to educate yourself about this process so that you are confident your donations are going to a charitable purpose that you support.
-If you have any questions about receiving charitable donations or your obligations as a registered charity, get in touch with our lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions about receiving charitable donations or your obligations as a registered charity, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.